mhajij/Generalized_K-means_on_Graphs_Using_PageRank/README.md

 ## Description of the script

-The script demonstrated here can be applied to obtain cluster graphs as well as point clouds.
+The script demonstrated here can be applied to detect communities in graphs or to detect clusters in point clouds.

 ## Package Requirement